zoren2/frontendmentor/dine-app/README.md

 This gave me a lot more pleasure and headache than I thought it would.
 I knocked out most of the responsive designs within 2 hours then ended up banging my head on what I thought would be the easiest part - the forms.
-It gets hairy once the designs don't map directly to Material Design components :( - shoutout to MDN Web Docs.
+It gets hairy once the designs don't map directly to Material Design components and it helps to be clever so I don't repeat myself - shoutout to MDN Web Docs.